 Detailed information about this course:

-Faculty: Abbas Dehghan MD, PhD (Associate professor, Imperial College London) and Mohsen Ghanbari MD, PhD (Assistant professor, Erasmus MC)
+Faculty: Abbas Dehghan MD, PhD (Associate professor, Imperial College London), Mohsen Ghanbari MD, PhD (Assistant professor, Erasmus MC) and others

 NOTE: This course offers optional practical sessions after the official class times (starting at 16:00).

 This course aims to give a basic introduction to various methods used in classical genetic epidemiology.
 In combination with the other course Advanced Analysis of Genome-wide Association Studies present in the Erasmus Summer Programme, the course offers an excellent introduction to genetic epidemiologic research.
 The course targets a wide-range of participants, including students, epidemiologists, clinicians and molecular biologists with no or little background in genetic epidemiology.
 The relevant background of human genetics and statistics is presented.
 Participants are introduced to the basic principles of population genetics, segregation, linkage and association analyses.
 The course consists of theoretical lectures and (optional) practical sessions after the class.
 The goal of the course is that participants are able to understand and interpret the findings in modern genetic research.